InternetMaximalism/intmax2/tests/README.md

 ## soak-test

 - `CONCURRENT_LIMIT`: the initial number of INTMAX accounts
+- `ETH_REFILL_OFFSET`: The offset of addresses to refill ETH before starting the transfer test
 - `SERVER_URL`: the server URL [default: "localhost:8080"]
 - `END`: the initial status of soak test [default: "false"]